sinuCletus/calculator/README.md

 # calculator

-calculator project from The Odin Project fundamentals
+Calculator project from The Odin Project fundamentals.